contentful/live-preview/examples/next-app-router/README.md

-# Next.js App Router GraphQL Contentful live preview SDK example
+# Next.js App Router example (using GraphQL)

 This is an example project that demonstrates how to use the `@contentful/live-preview` SDK with a Next.js App Router application.
+It utilises a combination of [client and server components](https://nextjs.org/docs/app/getting-started/server-and-client-components).
+The data is initially fetched in a server component and passed to a client component.
+The client component then imports the Live Preview SDK and the live updates hook, which handles rehydrating the page to enable real-time updates.
 It is using the GraphQL API of Contentful.

 ## Step 1.
 Installation